 During solar maximum, the coronal holes move closer and closer to the Sun’s poles, and the number of coronal holes decreases.

 In a solar minimum, we can see coronal holes increase in size and number, extending farther from the poles as the Sun.
-Coronal holes generally allow the discharge of stream of solar particles as the fast solar winds.
+Coronal holes generally allow the discharge of a stream of solar particles as the fast solar winds.

 The released solar winds enter the solar system which has the potential to cause geomagnetic storms.
 Based on Earth’s position at that time, they have a likelihood to create disturbances in Earth’s magnetosphere – with disruptions to communication and navigation systems because the satellites in the low earth orbit will change.